 Please refer to the tpinit() routine for description of TPINIT structure.
 The tpthrinfo members usrname, data, and datalen are used to pass authentication information to tpappthrinit().
-The tpthrinfo members cltname, grpname and passwd are currently not used and must be set to a 0-length string.
+When SECURITY is set to USER\AUTH or above, the TPINIT buffer passed to tpappthrinit() is passed to the authentication service configured for the application.
+Whether or not a particular field in the TPINIT buffer is used by the authentication services depends on the implementation.
+At security levels NONE and APP\PW, the tpthrinfo members cltname, grpname, and passwd are currently not used and must be set to 0-length strings.
 The TPINIT member flags is also not used by tpappthrinit().